kiratech/labs/Building-Castles/DevSecOps-Pipeline-SonarQube.md

-# Lab | SonarQube installation and configuration
+# Lab | Install SonarQube and integrate it inside a GitLab pipeline

 1. Launch the SonarQube instance using the `sonarqube:latest` container image, exposing these ports (Host/Container):